 ▾ Eligible TUNA species are: Yellowfin, Bluefin, Big Eye, True Long Fin Albacore and Blackfin.
 Dolphin and Wahoo are eligible to score in a separate category not affecting the aggregate tuna weight.

-- This is an aggregate weight format tournament.
-Scoring is based on the total weight of up to three tunas (any combination of the eligible species).
-In the interest of time savings, the Tournament will only weigh up to three tunas, one dolphin, and one wahoo.
-It is up to the crew to decide which fish they choose to weigh.
-The tournament will make an exception for lady and junior anglers.
-Each lady and junior angler per boat may weigh ONE additional fish, however, since these are trophy only categories, the additional fish caught will not be counted as part of your total aggregate weight.
+▾ The tournament will make an exception for lady and junior anglers.
+Each lady and junior angler (16 and under) per boat may weigh ONE additional fish, however, since these are trophy only categories, the additional fish caught will not be counted as part of your total aggregate weight.

 ▾ Culling fish is prohibited.
 Teams may practice catch and release in hopes of catching a larger fish, but disposing of a dead fish to replace it with a larger fish is strictly prohibited. ▾ Boats are lined up to weigh in the order in which they arrive.
 If a boat arrives in line before the close of the scales, they are allowed to weigh their fish.
 A boat will be defined as “in line” by passing under either the Rudee Inlet or Lesner Bridge, depending on to which weigh station they are headed.